ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### Running All Tests

-To run all tests including the functional tests in the module `test-app` use this command to start localstack:
+Use the following command to run all tests, with the functional tests running against a Testcontainers LocalStack instance:

+`./gradlew test`

+Note that Testcontainers only starts if LocalStack is not running on port 4566.

+##### With Standalone LocalStack

+If you are developing in this library then starting and stopping Testcontainers LocalStack for every test run quickly becomes tedious.

+Use this command to run a standalone LocalStack instance:

 `docker-compose -f docker-compose-test.yml up localstack`

-And this command to run the tests:
+And to run the tests use this command - as often as you like:

 `./gradlew test`

+The standalone LocalStack instance does not need stopping and starting between test runs.

 ### test-app